formal-land/coq-of-hs-experiment/README.md

 # coq-of-hs-experiment

-Experiment on translation of Haskell Core to Coq
+Experiment on translation of Haskell code to Coq&nbsp;🐓

 > This project is experimental.
 We put it there as it might be of interest for others.